Mutotu/react-router-repeat/README.md

 The main components of the router are:

 1. `BrowserRouter`: The module that stores all the routes for the app as well as route history, current location and url.
+2. `Switch`: Creates a switch case to replace the component area depending on the route.
-2. `Route`: Used to define each individual route by relating each path to a specific component.
+3. `Route`: Used to define each individual route by relating each path to a specific component.

 Since `BrowserRouter` is the parent component, we'll configure it in `index.js`.
 It would look like this: